AnjaDo/A2_GRASS_GIS/answers.md

-# Assignment 2: GIS analyses using GRASS GIS
+# Assignment 2: GIS Analyses using GRASS GIS

 ## 1. Create new location in GRASS GIS